International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-07-10-Soil-Ecosystems.markdown

 Atmospheric carbon dioxide continues to rise significantly over the past several decades.
 [NOAA's](https://www.co2.earth/weekly-co2) Earth System Research Laboratory (ESRL) keeps track of weekly C0~2~ emissions from Mauna Loa Observatory on Hawaii Island.
 Currently, atmospheric carbon dioxide sits at approximately 408.21 ppm (parts per million).
 To offset the increases over recent years, some researchers suggest sequestration of excess atmospheric carbon is as simple as growing more plants with proper management.
 The video below offers insight as to how that may be possible:

 ![Soil Carbon: Putting Carbon Back Where it Belongs- In the Earth]({{site.baseurl}}{{page.figures}}PuttingCwhereitBelongs.jpg)
+*Soil Carbon: Putting Carbon Back Where it Belongs- In the Earth*

 *Video*: Good news!
 Plants can quite literally change the face of the earth.
 By growing more plants, we can capture more carbon dioxide, water, production, biodiversity and profit?
 In fact, a 1% change in soil organic matter across just one quarter of the world's land area could sequester 300 billion tons of physical C0~2~.
 Check out Tony Lovell's TED Talk [here](https://www.youtube.com/watch?v=wgmssrVInP0)."